brianmay/resume/docs/skills.rst

 these skills, and have learnt about packages such as Django-Rest-Framework.

+Through my work in designing a photo database software, I am also becoming experienced in JavaScript, and various add ons, such as Typescript, Angular2, and Vue.

 Languages: Python 2, Python 3, C, C++, Ada, Perl, Java, JavaScript, Typescript, and Bash.